Hugueprime/epines/README.md

 1. Make links clickable in feedbacks (why links aren't clickable by default ? just why ?)
 2. Create sub categories in courses to have the ability to see where we are on the page

+## [past-exams.epidocs.eu](past-exams.epidocs.eu) <span id="past-exams.epidocs.eu">

+1. Add a popup to see the result of each mcq directly into the pdf

 # Documentation